FIRST GRADE AT FOREST PATH ACADEMY

 both Math Centers with manipulatives and traditional worksheets.

-Science: Exploring My World
+Science: Either Exploring My World or Biology

 Students will explore and learn through hands on experiments and science centers topics such as the human body and my five senses, animals and habitats, biomes, classification, plants, lights and mirrors, simple machines, and more.

-History: My Country and Me
+History: My Country and Me or World Cultures

-Students will learn about our city and state as well as important people in our community.
+My Country and Me: Students will learn about our city and state as well as important people in our community.
 We’ll learn about important symbols of our country and our state.
 Later we’ll cover a variety of famous historical figures such as Abraham Lincoln, Thomas Edison, and many more.

 Our Spanish Enrichment classes will introduce the Spanish language and Latin American/Spanish cultures in a “fun” atmosphere.
 There will be a variety of activities including flashcards, videos, games, and songs.
 We will learn colors, numbers, the alphabet, lots of vocabulary and more!
 The skill level taught will vary with the age of the student.
 Our goal will be to build a strong language foundation while having lots of fun!